brytul/Pcap2Rule/README.md

 This currently only supports http as there is only an http .zeek profile

+Simply run the sh script with the 3 required args:

 ```sh
 ./pcap2rule.sh <.pcapng> <.zeek profile> <Name of Snort rules>
 ```